-Indiana University's Herron School of Art and Design is a professional art school.
-That means when you come to Herron as an undergraduate, you will be earning a Bachelor of Fine Arts degree (unless you are studying Art History or Art Education)-not a Bachelor of Arts or a Bachelor of Science degree.
+Herron School of Art and Design is a professional art school.
+That means when you come to Herron as an undergraduate to study fine arts,, you will be earning a Bachelor of Fine Arts degree (unless you are studying Art History or Art Education).
+If you come to Herron as an undergraduate to study music technology or music therapy, you will be earning a Bachelor of Science degree.